Neel-H-Prajapati/shree_krishna_mala/README.md

 ✨ Features
 🕉️ Digital Mala Counting: Perform mala by tapping the Om button, with each tap playing a clear and calming Om sound.
 📖 Read the Bhagavad Gita: Access and read the complete Bhagavad Gita within the app, chapter by chapter.
 🔊 Fluent Sound Playback: Smooth and instant audio playback on each mala count for an immersive experience.
 📱 User-Friendly Interface: Simple, clean, and devotional UI for all age groups.

-📦 Tech Stack
+📦 Tech Stack:
-Language: Java/Kotlin (specify if applicable)
+Language: Java
 UI: Android XML
 Media: Built-in audio playback for Om chanting

-Content: Full Bhagavad Gita integrated (offline/online depending on your implementation)
+Content: Full Bhagavad Gita integrated